eerotal/depswarm/README.md

-# depstack - A wrapper for easily deploying Docker Swarm stacks with dependencies
+# depswarm - Easily deploy Docker Swarm stacks with dependencies

-*depstack* is an opinionated utility command which can be used to deploy Docker Swarm stacks built from multiple `docker-compose` YAML files.
-The basic idea is fairly simple: *depstack* stacks are directories which contain a configuration file and the YAML stack snippets for the stack in question.
-The layout of a *depstack* stack is as follows:
+*depswarm* is an opinionated utility command which can be used to deploy Docker Swarm stacks built from multiple `docker-compose` YAML files.
+The basic idea is fairly simple: *depswarm* stacks are directories which contain a configuration file and the YAML stack snippets for the stack in question.
+The layout of a *depswarm* stack is as follows:

 ```
 custom-stack/